Aciclovir 800 mg Tablets

 White to off-white, oblong, biconvex, uncoated tablets debossed with 'AR and 800' separated with breakline on one side and plain on the other side.
 The tablet can be divided into equal doses

-Aciclovir Tablets are indicated for the treatment of herpes simplex virus infections of the skin and mucous membranes including initial and recurrent genital herpes (excluding neonatal HSV and severe HSV infections in immunocompromised children).
+Aciclovir Tablets are indicated for the treatment of varicella (chickenpox) and herpes zoster (shingles) infections (excluding neonatal HSV and severe HSV infections in immunocompromised children).

 Aciclovir 800mg tablets is recommended in children over the age of 6.